-The Twin Peaks Hike is probably the most challenging hike on Hong Kong Island.
-Often referred to as the “The Twins” or “Terrible Twins”, this 4.8 km hike from Wong Nai Chung Reservoir (near Parkview) to Stanley will truly test your limits.
+The Twin Peaks and Violet Hill Hike is probably the most challenging hike on Hong Kong Island.
+Often collectively referred to as the “The Twins” or “Terrible Twins”, this 4.8 km hike from Wong Nai Chung Reservoir (near Parkview) to Stanley will truly test your limits.

 What makes the Twin Peaks Hike difficult is the ascending and descending of two hills, Violet Hill and The Twins, in quick succession.
 The most difficult and unforgettable part of the hike is the 1,200 steps to the top of The Twins.
 No matter what your fitness level, these steps will give your glutes and legs the best workout ever!

-Fortunately, The Twins Hike is as scenic as it is challenging.
+Fortunately, The Twin Peaks and Violet Hill Hike is as scenic as it is challenging.
 The hike passes through Tai Tam Country Park on Wilson Trail alongside Deep Water Bay, Repulse Bay, and finally ends at Stanley.
 As a result, the hike offers some of the most incredible views of Hong Kong’s diversity – skyscrapers, mountains, beaches, lush green country parks, reservoirs, and a seaside township!

 - View of Hong Kong skyline from Violet Hill